skrotnisse/dotfiles/README.md

 <h3>Dotfiles</h3>
-Dotfiles for my linux configuration with an installation shell-script.
-The script uses stow to maintain symbolic links.
+Dotfiles for my linux configuration.
+The dotfiles shellscript will store a backup of any existing dotfiles, and the replace them by symbolic links.

 Inspired by: <a href="https://github.com/klippx/dotfiles">klippx</a>, <a href="https://github.com/fsrc/stowedots">fsrc</a> and <a href="https://www.youtube.com/watch?v=zhdO46oqeRw">gotbletu</a>